 If your company doesn’t satisfy the above conditions, you will have to voluntarily liquidate the business instead.

-Closing a Solvent Company via Members’ Voluntary Liquidation
+Closing a Solvent Company via Members Voluntary Liquidation

 • Company Directors Wish to Retire

-• Pursue another career path
+• You want to pursue another career path

 Will Closing a Company Affect the Director Personally?